 We are excited to announce that the Mason Foundation is preparing and will publish a comprehensive monograph that will chronicle Alden Mason’s work, teaching and life.
 The large format book will be released in conjunction with a survey exhibition scheduled at the Tacoma Art Museum.

 We have commissioned four writers to explore the multiple stages of Alden’s creative oeuvre.
 Roger Hull will write the major essay tying together Mason’s life, teaching and his work.
-Robert Ayers will focus on the role of figuration in the work; Regina Hackett will address the Burpee Garden era and related work; and Rock Hushka will write a foreword.
+Robert Ayers will focus on the role of figuration in the work; and Regina Hackett will address the Burpee Garden era and related work.
 Chuck Close, Mason’s most renowned student, has written a tribute as the frontispiece.
 Graphic designer Phil Kovacevich will design the full-color, hardbound book of approximately 200 pages.

 After publication is complete, the foundation will turn its attention to making grants available to deserving artists or collaborative groups and to establishing a scholarship in Mason’s name through the School of Art at the University of Washington.